Max-le/CS50_Predictor/README.md

 ## Roadmap
 Ideas for further development of the project :

-* More standard registration : require email adress and minimum complexity for password.
+* More standard registration : require email adress and minimum complexity for password.✅ ( DONE )
 * More social : compare your total score and predictions with your friends.
   * Invite friends to join ( send email )
   * Create parties and rank users.